 Quick Tips for Shipping Beer

-- Use a sturdy double-walled box, or double up with two boxes.
+- Use a sturdy double-walled box.

-- Use lots of filler material.
-Don’t leave any room for movement.
+- Don’t leave any room for movement.

 - Make sure glass isn’t touching glass.